 This section establishes recognition, measurement, and disclosure requirements for derivative and non-derivative instruments.
 The standard requires fair value measurements of derivative instruments and equity instruments; all other financial instruments can be measured at either cost or fair value depending upon elections made by the government.
 Unrealized gains and losses will be presented on the new statement of remeasurement gains and losses arising from the adoption of PS 1201.
 There will also be a requirement to disclose the nature and extent of risks arising from financial instruments and clarification is given for the de-recognition of financial liabilities.
 As the Town does not invest in derivatives or equity instruments based on its investment policy, it is anticipated that the adoption of this standard will have a minimal impact on the Town.
-This standard is effective for fiscal years beginning on or after April 1, 2021.
+This standard has been deferred by PSAB and is now effective for fiscal years beginning on or after April 1, 2022.